fetchai/agents-aea/docs/decision-maker-transaction.md

 This guide can be considered as a part 2 of the <a href="/standalone-transaction/">the stand-alone transaction demo </a> we did in a previous guide.
 After the completion of the transaction, we get the transaction digest.
 With this we can search for the transaction on the <a href='https://explore-testnet.fetch.ai'>block explorer</a>.
 The main difference is that now we are going to use the decision-maker to settle the transaction.

-Firstly import the libraries and the set the constant values.
+First, import the libraries and the set the constant values.

 ``` python
 import logging